risingwavelabs/risingwave/docs/metrics.md

 1. Time taken to actually process the streaming messages.
 2. Bandwidth for streaming messages.

+When injecting a new barrier,
+there will usually be streaming messages in the stream graph (unless it's the initial barrier).
-First, we keep total order for streaming messages.
-This means that all streaming messages currently in the stream graph have to be processed before the barrier can pass through.
+Since we keep total order for streaming messages, this means that all streaming messages currently in the stream graph have to be processed before the barrier can pass through.
 If barrier latency is high, it could mean a long time is taken to process these streaming messages.
-Concretely, here are some costs of processing:
+Concretely, here are some costs of processing streaming messages:
 1. CPU cost of evaluating expressions.
 2. I/O remote exchange between fragments.
 3. hash-join / hash-agg cache-miss (results in extra costs to access state on s3).